Virgil Brennan: Malta

 Aus.
 404692 Sergeant Virgil Paul BRENNAN, Royal Australian Air Force, No. 249 Squadron.

 This airman is a most determined and courageous pilot.
 An exceptional shot, he always presses home his attacks with vigour.
 In 2 combats, he has destroyed at least 4 enemy aircraft and damaged others.

 A Supermarine Spitfire operating off Malta.

 Brennan scored further aerial victories on 10 May.
 The following day, German Luftwaffe General Albert Kesselring ordered a contingent of 20 Stukas and 10 Junkers Ju 88s with a small escort of fighter aircraft to bomb Grand Harbour, Malta.
 A formation of 50 Royal Air Force aircraft—37 Spitfires and 13 Hawker Hurricanes—were dispatched to intercept the group; Brennan was piloting one of the Spitfires.
 Attacking one of the Stukas, Brennan later recorded that the aircraft "disintegrated, with huge chunks flying off in every direction".
-During the battle, a total of 14 German aircraft were shot down, for the loss of 2 Spitfires.
+During the battle, 14 German aircraft were shot down, for the loss of 2 Spitfires.
 In an engagement the next day, Brennan was wounded in his left arm.
 He was commissioned as a pilot officer later that month.

-By the conclusion of his combat tour in July 1942, Brennan had flown a total of twenty-two operational sorties and was credited with destroying 10 Axis aircraft over Malta, with one probably destroyed and a further 6 damaged.
+By the conclusion of his combat tour in July 1942, Brennan had flown twenty-two operational sorties and was credited with destroying 10 Axis aircraft over Malta, with one probably destroyed and a further 6 damaged.
 For his efforts in the destruction of Axis aircraft during this period, Brennan was awarded the Distinguished Flying Cross.
 The notification of the decoration was published in a supplement to the London Gazette on 6 October 1942.